Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots

 Relaxation of the above assumption will be considered in one of the simulations. \begin{remark} We do not assume any specific structure for~\eqref{eq:functional expression body kinematics} and consider it an input to the ID procedure, similar to the approach of~\cite{featherstone2014rigid} for rigid robots.
-This allows us to decouple the kinematic assumption typically made to solve the ID problem for specific sub-classes of soft robotic systems from the algorithm itself.
+This allows us to decouple the kinematic assumption typically made to solve the ID problem for specific sub-classes of soft robots from the algorithm itself.
 For the purposes of this paper, the reader should consider $\fv_{\calB_{i}}$ as a black-box function, which could be obtained in various ways~\citep{sharp2023data, xu2023model}.
-This structure also encompasses popular kinematic functions used in soft robot modeling, such as reduced order FEM~\citep{menager2023direct} and discrete Cosserat models~\citep{renda2020geometric, dellasantina2023survey}. \end{remark} Assumption~\ref{assumption:finite dimensional kinematics} implies that the robot dynamics follows the principles of Lagrangian mechanics, thus taking the form of~\eqref{eq:finite dimensional equations} and leading to the following problems. \begin{problem}[\bf Inertial Inverse Dynamics Problem] Under Assumption~\ref{assumption:finite dimensional kinematics} and~\ref{assumption:contact area}, find an algorithm $\mathrm{IID}(\qv, \dqv, \ddqv)$ with $O(N)$ complexity such that
+This structure also encompasses popular kinematic functions used in soft robot modeling\review{~\citep{sadati2020reduced}}, such as reduced-order FEM~\citep{menager2023direct} and discrete Cosserat models~\citep{renda2020geometric, dellasantina2023survey}. \end{remark} Assumption~\ref{assumption:finite dimensional kinematics} implies that the robot dynamics follows the principles of Lagrangian mechanics, thus taking the form of~\eqref{eq:finite dimensional equations} and leading to the following problems. \begin{problem}[\bf Inertial Inverse Dynamics Problem] Under Assumption~\ref{assumption:finite dimensional kinematics} and~\ref{assumption:contact area}, find an algorithm $\mathrm{IID}(\qv, \dqv, \ddqv)$ with $O(N)$ complexity such that